Categories

 Final Notes

 The Nāpali Coast is the crown jewel of Kauai, and we so hope you are able to enjoy exploring the coastline and views.
-Unfortunately, the Kalalau Trail AllTrails page has become less reviews of the trail and more desperate hikers trying to score reservation tickets.
+This is such an unforgettable day hike and a must-do adventure on your next Kauai trip.
 Make sure you set a reminder to ensure you can snag reservations!
 We wish you all the best in your hiking endeavors.

 Looking for what’s next on the itinerary?
 Curious about what else there is to do in Kauai?
 Check out our perfect, action packed four-day itinerary to maximize your time on Kauai.
 Hiking the Nāpali Coast is one thing, but seeing it by boat or plane is a whole other exhilarating experience.